omunroe-com/navewiki/[HowTo]-Hacking-on-the-CoffeeScript-Compiler.md

    and move them over to `documentation/sections/changelog.md`.
 It helps visiting related issues and PRs on github while doing this.

-3. Run `cake build:parser && cake build:full` to rebuild the JavaScript files from the CoffeeScript source, which should include the new version number.
+3. Run `cake release` to rebuild the JavaScript files from the CoffeeScript source, which should include the new version number.
 It also runs the tests just to make sure that everything is good to go.

-4. Run `cake build:browser` to build the browser version.

-5. Run `cake doc:site` to build the documentation for the website.
-(This actually starts a watch mode.
-You may kill it when it has finished building once.)

-6. Run `cake doc:test` to build the browser-based tests for the website.

-7. Run `cake doc:source` to build the annotated source code documentation.
+It also rebuilds the documentation, including test.html and the annotated source.
+In short, everything.

-8. Commit all the changes.
+4. Commit all the changes.
 If you’re updating to `2.0.0`, `CoffeeScript 2.0.0` is a good commit message.

-9. Send a PR!
+5. Send a PR!
 (Amend and force-push changes requested by reviewers if needed.)